 - Consensus Committee: Upon receipt of transaction blocks from the Merge Committee, the Consensus Committee validates these transactions according to the Tendermint consensus protocol.
 Valid blocks containing final transaction states are then added to a canonical blockchain.

 Oasis further distinguishes itself through its privacy-enhancing Ekiden protocol: a framework for the use of trusted execution environments by members of Compute Committees.
 In the Oasis Network, TEEs—essentially, isolated hardware devices providing secure enclaves for computation—may be employed by some Compute Committees to execute smart contracts off-chain, ultimately recording on the blockchain only a finalized transaction state and a cryptographic proof confirming proper contract execution.
 Thus, in separating computation from consensus, such a protocol theoretically shields sensitive smart contract data from exposure to the public blockchain and, thus, external observers.
-In doing so, it may attract to a permissionless blockchain otherwise incompatible projects in fields such as those involving private medical and financial data.
+In doing so, it intends to attract to a permissionless blockchain otherwise incompatible projects in fields such as those involving private medical and financial data.

-Oasis Labs launched the second iteration of the network’s ‘DevNet’ in 2019, and plans to launch its WASM/WASI-based mainnet in the near future, though an exact date is yet to be specified.
 Oasis Labs is headed by CEO Dawn Song, a MacArthur Fellow, Professor of Computer Science at UC Berkeley, and reportedly the most cited scholar in computer security literature to date.
 Also contributing to the project is Ari Juels, a professor at Cornell Tech and collaborator on Chainlink’s recent Mixicles project.
 The remainder of the Oasis team is largely comprised of academic researchers from institutions including MIT, Stanford, and the University of Washington.